Rebecca (biblical figure): Early life

-After the Binding of Isaac, Sarah died.
-After taking care of her burial, Abraham went about finding a wife for his son Isaac, who was already 37 years old.
-He commanded his servant (whom the Torah commentators identify as Eliezer of Damascus) to journey to Aram Naharaim to select a bride from his own family, rather than engage Isaac to a local Canaanite girl.
+Rabbinic tradition states that Rebecca was born concurrent to the Binding of Isaac.
+After Sarah died, Abraham went about finding a wife for his son Isaac.
+He commanded his servant (whom the Torah commentators identify as Eliezer of Damascus) to journey to Aram Naharaim in Mesopotamia to select a bride from his own family, rather than engage Isaac to a local Canaanite girl.
 Abraham sent along expensive jewelry, clothing and dainties as gifts to the bride and her family.
-If the girl had refused to follow him, Abraham stated that Eliezer would be absolved of his responsibility.
+If the girl had refused to follow him, Abraham stated that the servant would be absolved of his responsibility, and on no account was he to take Isaac back to Mesopotamia.

 The servant devised a test in order to find the right wife for Isaac.
-As he stood at the central well in Aram-Naharaim, the city of Nahor, with his men and ten camels laden with goods, he prayed to God:
+As he stood at the well outside the city of Nahor, with his men and ten camels laden with goods, he prayed to God:

 Let the maiden to whom I say, 'Please, lower your jar that I may drink,' and who replies, 'Drink, and I will also water your camels'—let her be the one whom You have decreed for Your servant Isaac.
 Thereby shall I know that You have dealt graciously with my master.